compyy/PyIOS/README.md

 Usage: PyIOS.py username [-h] [-m HOSTNAME] [-t] [-c CMD] [-a] [-p MAX_PARALLEL]

-PyIOS is a custom python script to do ssh/telnet on CISCO routers and perform multiple tasks.

 The Script runs in multiple modes:
 It can run to implement/log the show/config sequential commands on the router.